ukorvl/booksAbstracts/Programming/Code complete.md

 Use antonyms (because they are dramatically clear) like open/close, get/set, insert/delete, show/hide.

 *Length* of method is olso some kind of problem.
 Steve recommends to limit them with 50-60 strings of code.
-In special cases method can contain about 180-200 strings of code but ot more.
+In special cases method can contain about 180-200 strings of code but not more.

+*Function* returns a value, *procedure* does not (returns void).
+Always check what method returns, check all possible ways of process.
+Maybe its better to define returned value at the beginnig of the method as a default to be sure that method always return something.
+High order function - a function that takes a fuction as an argument and returns a function.

+*Input parameters*
+Errors in interaction between methods are one of the most common errors!
+1. Don't use and dont change parameters inside method, create local variables for that.
+2. Place output parameters after input parameters in method declaration.
+3. Always look at a type of data of parameters, especially at output parameters.

+--------------------------------------------------------------------Chapter 8

+#PROTECTION OF PROGRAM#